sirmerimre/react-to-do/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## A SIMPLE TO-DO APP CREATED IN REACT USING JSONPlaceholder API.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs dependencies that are needed for the project.

 ### `npm start`